 Always remember – nothing inspires creativity more than a blank slate!
 Having a clean desk allows you to focus on the task at hand, at any given moment.
 If your desk is scattered with un-finished business, you will be bombarded with looming projects at every turn.
+An organized workspace = success.

 Less Clutter Reduces Stress

 The more unnecessary items that litter your desk – piles of papers, napkins or snacks, loose notes – the more likely you are to be distracted.
 Distraction not only pulls your focus from the task at hand, it also has the tendency to contribute to a feeling of being overwhelmed.
 Having an organized space will reduce unnecessary stress, and allow you to face key projects with a clear head & a positive attitude.

 Your desk is a visual representation of your level of professionalism.
 Having a clean & tidy workspace is important whether you are entertaining a co-worker, potential partner, or your boss.
 We recommend limiting your desktop items to the things you use on a daily basis.

 The first step is often the hardest one.
 Once your workspace is tidy, the more likely you will be to keep it that way.
 Whether your motivation is staying on task, saving time, or creating opportunity for increased creativity, we urge you to create an organized foundation sooner rather than later.
 Your quality of work, your clients – and maybe even your boss – will thank you!